Map Data Using Root Inport Mapper Tool

 You can specify options for the mapping.
 In the toolbar, select Options > Update Model Automatically, which updates the model after you do the mapping.
 Compiling the model verifies that signal dimensions and data types match between the data and the Inport blocks.

 Map the data.
-In the Navigation pane, select the scenario data set.
-In the toolbar, click Check Map Readiness.
+In the Scenarios pane, select the scenario data set.
+In the toolbar, click Check Map Readiness > Selected Scenarios.

 The dialog box shows the results of the mapped data.